Benny-/Yahoo-ticker-symbol-downloader/README.md

 Yahoo ticker downloader
 ==============================

-A python3 script to scrape ticker symbols from yahoo finance.
+A web scraper for ticker symbols from yahoo finance.

 It produces a .csv file for stocks, futures, ETF, indexes, mutual funds and currency.
 The ticker symbol, company name and exchange are saved.
 The category is stored only for stock symbols.